 - Cutting, Pattern Matching and Finishing of Fabrics

 - Evidence, as appropriate, of machine sewing, pattern matching, colour coordination and finishing.

-This document will become an excellent reference tool for you as you continue with your upholstery.
+Your Portfolio will become an excellent source of reference as you continue with your upholstery following the course.

 We hope this factsheet gives you a reasonable insight into what the Craft Certificate course involves, but please feel free to call us for more information or to discuss the courses in more detail.